 How I Make Scented Candles at Home — The full, friendly, science-backed guide (so you can, too)

-I also reveal my SECRET wax blend that took my over 6 months to MASTER.
+I also let on my SECRET wax recipe, which took over six months to MASTER.

 Quick overview — what you’ll need